 Welcome to the Indiana University Kokomo Office of Alumni Relations and Campus Ceremonies.
 If you're an alumnus, welcome home!
 If you're a community member, current or potential student, or just plain curious, welcome and thank you for visiting our site.
-We hope to keep you abreast of what is happening with the IU Kokomo Alumni Association, the IU Kokomo campus, and the university as a whole.
+We hope to keep you abreast of what is happening with the Indiana University Alumni Association Kokomo Region, the IU Kokomo campus, and the university as a whole.

 Share Your Story

 As IU Kokomo alumni we're all part of the same happy family.
 Like family, we want to know when something big happens in your life, so don't hesitate to share!

 Tell us about all the achievements and milestones in your life.
 We want to know when you get married, when a future IU alum joins your family, when you win an award, when you publish a book, or when you get a great new job.
 If it's good news for you, it's good news to us.